johnsusek/elastalert-server/README.md

           // "schemaOnly" will only validate the yaml config. "countOnly" will only find the number of matching documents and list available fields.
           "testType": "all",

-          // Can be any number larger than 0 and this tells Elastalert 2 over a period of how many days the test should be run
+          // Can be any number larger than 0 and this tells ElastAlert 2 over a period of how many days the test should be run
           "days": "1",

           // Overrides 'days' option to specify exact time period to test